 Eurozone growth beats expectations as Italy exits recession

-[BRUSSELS] The eurozone economy expanded by a better than forecast 0.4 per cent in the first quarter of 2019, official data showed Tuesday, with Italy breaking free of a recession.
+THE eurozone economy expanded by a better than forecast 0.4 per cent in the first quarter of 2019, official data showed on Tuesday, with Italy breaking free of a recession.

 The reassuring announcement was a break from a series of worrying economic figures for Europe that showed a lacklustre economy beset by looming political risks such as Brexit and weaker global growth.